-2019 (Philadelphia/Bethlehem): Real has yet to appear for the Union this season ... missed the match vs. Columbus (March 23) while on international duty with the U.S. U-20s ... was named to the U.S. roster for the 2019 FIFA U-20 World Cup and missed the match vs. Seattle (May 18) while with the U-20s ... at the 2019 FIFA U-20 World Cup, made a substitute appearance in the opening Group Stage match, vs. Ukraine (May 24) ... for Bethlehem, Real has made eight appearances (eight starts), with seven appearances at leftback and one at centerback, notching two assists ... assisted on Zach Zandi's goal in Steel FC's opening match of 2019, at Birmingham (March 10) ... recorded his second helper of the season vs. Atlanta United 2 (May 12).
+2019 (Philadelphia/Bethlehem): Real has made one appearance for the Union this season, recording one assist ... missed the match vs. Columbus (March 23) while on international duty with the U.S. U-20s ... was named to the U.S. roster for the 2019 FIFA U-20 World Cup and missed the stretch matches from vs. Seattle (May 18) through vs. the Red Bulls (June 8) while with the U-20s ... at the 2019 FIFA U-20 World Cup, made substitute appearances in two Group Stage matches, vs. Ukraine (May 24) and Qatar (May 30), as the U.S. advanced to the Knockout Round ... made his 2019 regular-season debut with a substitute appearance vs. Orlando (July 7), registering the game-tying assist in the 90th minute, his first MLS helper ... made one appearance in the Open Cup, coming on as a substitute in the Fourth Round match at D.C.
+United (June 12) ... for Bethlehem, Real has made 12 appearances (12 starts), notching two assists ... assisted on Zach Zandi's goal in Steel FC's opening match of 2019, at Birmingham (March 10) ... recorded his second helper of the season vs. Atlanta United 2 (May 12).

 2018 (Philadelphia/Bethlehem): Real made three regular-season appearances (three starts) at leftback for Philadelphia.
 He made his club and league debut with a start at Colorado (March 31).
 Internationally, he earned a call-up to the United States Under-20 National Team for a training camp ahead of two friendlies in Honduras (May 17 and May 19).
 He came on as a substitute in the 2018 MLS Homegrown Game (July 31) and was named to the U.S. U-20 roster for the 2018 Concacaf U-20 Championship as the team's captain.
 In the Lamar Hunt U.S. Open Cup, Real made one appearance (one start) at leftback.
 For Bethlehem Steel FC, he made 20 regular-season appearances (20 starts) at leftback, scoring one goal as part of a 3-1 win vs. Richmond (May 6).
 He started Steel FC's postseason win at Pittsburgh (October 20).